Hugh-G-0/inspect-bot/README.md

 # Inspection Robot
 This is the source code for my inspection robot.
-It is dive into three parts:
+It is divided into three parts:

 [/app/src/main/java/inspectbot](): controller code